Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Exploring Causal Connectivity using TAR Models

-\textbf{(X threshold Granger causes Y if X has both threshold nonlinearity effect on Y and also having predictive power on Y)}.
-The second definition specifies the \textit{threshold Granger causality} (TGC) by incorporating the impact of the threshold node's predictive ability in the model.
-Once the threshold nonlinearity is verified, the form of the causal interactions between the two nodes can be explored and represented in terms of the TAR model.
-In this second definition, the threshold node $X_{t-d}$, whose threshold connectivity to $Y_{t}$ is determined by the threshold non-linearity test, is included as a predictor of the current state of $Y_{t}$.
-Hence, the identification of TGC would require the presence of statistically significant coefficients for any of the time-lagged terms of the $X_{t}$.
-Given the possibility of multiple valid representations of causal interactions, it is necessary to establish a model selection criterion that avoids over-parameterization for a well-refined representation of the causal connections.
-To this end, we suggest employing the heteroscedasticity-robust Wald statistics provided by \cite{hansen1997inference} to be used as a term to be penalized in model selection criteria.
-The Wald test for causality can be structured to test the predictive capacity of the threshold variable included as explanatory covariates in the model.
-It should be noted that \cite{li2006testing} was the first to mention the TGC nomenclature and made use of the Wald test, proposed and studied in detail by \cite{hansen1996inference, hansen1997inference} for the TAR model specification (i.e., testing the restricted vs unrestricted models).
-In his model, \cite{li2006testing} utilized the dependent variable itself as the threshold variable.
-Therefore, it is worth mentioning that whilst we adopt the common TGC nomenclature, our suggested methodology diverges in terms of the causal connectivity framework.
+The second definition specifies the TGC by incorporating the impact of the threshold node's predictive ability in the model.
+Once threshold nonlinearity is verified, causal interactions between nodes can be explored using the TAR model by including the threshold node \( X_{t-d} \) as a predictor of \( Y_t \).
+Identifying TGC requires statistically significant coefficients for the time-lagged terms of \( X_t \).
+To avoid over-parameterization in representing causal interactions, we propose a model selection criterion using the heteroscedasticity-robust Wald statistics from \cite{hansen1997inference} as a penalty term.
+The Wald test assesses the predictive capacity of the threshold variable as an explanatory covariate.
+It should be noted that \cite{li2006testing} was the first to mention GC in the presence of threshold effects and used the TGC nomenclature.
+However, \cite{li2006testing} utilized the dependent variable itself as the threshold variable.
+Although we adopt the TGC terminology, our proposed methodology differs in terms of the causal connectivity framework.

 Considering the model given in (\ref{eq4}) the hypothesis to be tested for TGC can be expressed as follows: